-Become Compliant and Minimize Security Incidents and Unforeseen Remediation Costs
+Improve Cyber Resilience to Minimize Security Incidents and Unforeseen Costs

-Criminals might aim for long-term infiltration and theft from the network; or attempt to scam the user or business out of data or money; or steal a user’s credentials to access different parts of the network.
-They might also attempt to turn an end user’s machine into a zombie as part of a botnet or spam relay, or to mine cryptocurrency by hijacking its CPU.
-The list is only getting longer.
+Criminals target organizations for a variety of reasons.
+They might aim for long-term network infiltration and data theft, attempt to scam users or businesses out of data or money, or try steal user credentials to access different parts of the network.
+They might also attempt to turn an end user’s machine into a ‘zombie’ as part of a botnet or spam relay, or to mine cryptocurrency by hijacking its CPU.
+There are numerous possibilities.

 The bottom line is that end users need regular and consistent cyber-awareness education.
 With regular training, businesses can empower end users to identify and report scams, avoid risks, fulfil regulatory compliance requirements, and help prevent modern cyberattacks.